osudrl/cassie-trajectory-editor/README.md

 ![rough roadmap diagram](https://i.imgur.com/hGbAoiS.png)

-The above diagram identifies many of the key source files, data structures, and fucntions of the tool.
+The above diagram (**outdated, see #11**) identifies many of the key source files, data structures, and fucntions of the tool.

 Symbol | Description
 --- | ---